In addition to employee wellness platforms, organizations are keen to find other methods of supporting employee's physical and mental well-being.

 What Is An Employee Resource Group?

-Traditionally, ERG members belong to underrepresented groups such as women, people from ethnic minority backgrounds, those with disabilities, or the LGBTQ community, but they can form around other commonalities or interests such as working parents or environmental concerns.
+Traditionally, ERG members belong to underrepresented groups such as women, people from ethnic minority backgrounds, those with disabilities, or the LGBTQ community, but they can also form around other commonalities or interests such as working parents or environmental concerns.

 From New Relic